 In 2004, Calhoun moved to become an assistant on offense and worked with the special teams.
 The offense ranked fifth in the NFL, averaging 395.8 yards per game.
 Calhoun worked closely with Broncos head coach Mike Shanahan in the 2005 season, serving as the assistant to the head coach.
 The Broncos won the AFC West title for the 10th time in their history and played for the AFC Championship game for the first time in seven seasons.
 Their 14-4 record was the best since Denver finished the 1998 season as winners of Super Bowl XXXIII.
 The offense finished fifth in the NFL averaging 360.4 yards per game.
 The defense was stout against the run, finishing second in the NFL with 85.2 yards per game.
 Denver finished with an undefeated record at home during the regular season for the fifth time in team history.
 During Calhoun’s three years in Denver, the Broncos made the playoffs every season, averaging over 11 wins a year.

 Prior to the NFL, Calhoun was an offensive coordinator for six seasons on the collegiate level.
 He began his coaching career at Air Force, where he worked as a graduate assistant from 1989-90.
-He started at quarterback for the Academy in 1986 and was one of only two freshmen to letter for the 1985 team that finished fifth in the final polls with a 12-1 record that included wins over Notre Dame and Texas.
+He started at quarterback for the Academy in 1986 and was one of only two freshmen to letter for the 1985 team.

 Calhoun served his country from 1989-95 as an active duty officer in the Air Force.
 He was an assistant coach for the Falcons in 1993-94.
 He moved to Ohio University in the spring of 1995 where he served as the quarterbacks coach for two seasons.
 Calhoun was promoted to offensive coordinator in 1997.
-During his first season at the helm, the offense totaled 612 yards against Eastern Michigan, second-most in school history.
 The Bobcats defeated Maryland in 1997, marking the school’s first win against a team from the ACC in school history.
-The `97 Bobcats’ 8-3 record was the school's best in 29 years.
+The `97 Bobcats’ 8-3 record was the schools best in 29 years.
 During his last season at Ohio in 2000, the Bobcats beat two bowl teams, Minnesota and Marshall, for the first time in school history.
 Calhoun’s 2000 offense set a school record with 418.1 yards per game.

 Calhoun moved to Wake Forest in 2001.
-The Demon Deacons were one of only seven teams in the country to score more than 30 points in each of the final four games.
-During his second season, Wake led the ACC in total offense with 408.1 yards per game.
+The Demon Deacons were one of only seven teams in the country in 2001 to score more than 30 points in each of the final four games.
+During his second season in 2002 Wake led the ACC in total offense with 408.1 yards per game.
 His offense had a league-best 990 plays and was efficient with the ball, committing only 16 turnovers, fewest in the ACC.
 The 2001 season culminated with a 38-17 bowl victory over Oregon to give Wake Forest its first back-to-back winning seasons since the ACC expanded from eight teams.

-Groomed on the basics of integrity and passion, Calhoun was raised in a home where both kids graduated from the Air Force Academy and were varsity letter winners on nationally-ranked teams.
+Calhoun was raised in a home where both kids graduated from the Air Force Academy and were varsity letter winners on nationally-ranked teams.
 Calhoun’s younger sister, Callie, is a 1991 Academy graduate.
 She was a 10-time track and cross country All-American who won six NCAA national titles.
 Troy Calhoun graduated from the Academy in 1989 as a member of the superintendent’s list by earning over a 3.0 grade point average along with a military performance average of better than 3.0.
-He and his wife, Amanda, live in Colorado Springs and have two children, Tyler (11) and Amelia (nine).
-Troy and Amanda Calhoun have a strong respect and affinity for the members of our armed services and are very involved with numerous charitable and community endeavors.
+He also completed a master’s in business administration (MBA) from Oklahoma City University in 1992.
+He and his wife, Amanda, live in Colorado Springs and have two children, Tyler (16) and Amelia (14).
+Calhoun and his wife, Amanda, have a strong respect and affinity for the members of our armed services and are very involved with numerous charitable and community endeavors.